FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 In the diagram below, which provides an overview of the specifications and standards available to support the knowledge graph, two things strike the keen reader:

-1. RDF graphs technology is backed by a large number of World Wide Web Consortium (W3C) standards for the **semantic web**.
+1. RDF graphs technology is backed by a large number of W3C standards for the **semantic web**.
     >- W3C RDF
     >- WC3 RDFS
     >- W3C OWL